jonasbn/til/networks/what_is_my_ip.md

 # What is my IP?

-There are pleny of websites which can help you, but you can do get your public IP using the command line - my preferred way.
+There are plenty of websites which can help you, but you can do get your public IP using the command line - my preferred way.

 Examples using `curl` could be **httpie** or similar.